segdeha/pdxcodeguild/1. Python/4/exercise-funner-with-data-structures.md

 ## Setup

 1. One person in your pair should create a new **repo** called `data-finder` then add the other person in the pair as a collaborator.
 (We’re creating a new repo so you can better collaborate with your pairing partner.)
+1. Clone the repo to your local machine.
+(Your pair partner should do the same.)
-1. In `data-finder`, create a new file called `main.py`
+1. In the `data-finder` directory that was created when you cloned the repo, create a new file called `main.py`
-1. Save [data.json](https://raw.githubusercontent.com/segdeha/pdxcodeguild/master/1.%20Python/solutions/data-finder/data.json?token=AAAQ0k1TdEbLQESpTgUEhlRgABnfI10Gks5XSzP9wA%3D%3D) to `data-finder` as `data.json`
+1. Save [data.json](https://raw.githubusercontent.com/segdeha/pdxcodeguild/master/1.%20Python/solutions/data-finder/data.json?token=AAAQ0k1TdEbLQESpTgUEhlRgABnfI10Gks5XSzP9wA%3D%3D) to the `data-finder` directory as `data.json`

 ## New Requirements